 When you run Fortify Static Code Analyzer, large and complex scans can often take a long time to complete.
 During the scan it is not always clear what is happening.
-While Fortify recommends that you provide your debug logs to the Micro Focus Fortify Customer Support team, there are a couple of ways to see what Fortify Static Code Analyzer is doing and how it is performing in real-time.
+While Fortify recommends that you provide your debug logs to the Customer Support team, there are a couple of ways to see what Fortify Static Code Analyzer is doing and how it is performing in real-time.

-Using the SCAState Utility
+Using the SCAState Tool

-The SCAState command-line utility enables you to see up-to-date state analysis information during the analysis phase.
-The SCAState utility is located in the <sca_install_dir>/bin directory.
-In addition to a live view of the analysis, it also provides a set of timers and counters that show where Fortify Static Code Analyzer spends its time during the scan.
-For more information about how to use the SCAState utility, see the "Checking the Fortify Static Code Analyzer Scan Status" on page 148.
+The SCAState command-line tool enables you to see up-to-date state analysis information during the analysis phase.
+The SCAState tool is located in the <sca_install_dir>/bin directory.
+In addition to a live view of the analysis, it also provides a set of timers and counters that show where Fortify Static Code Analyzer spends its time during the analysis phase.
+For more information about how to use SCAState, see the "Checking the Fortify Static Code Analyzer Scan Status" on page 154.